Daimler Motoren Gesellschaft

 Daimler-Motoren-Gesellschaft (abbreviated as DMG, also known as Daimler Motors Corporation) was a German engineering company and later automobile manufacturer, in operation from 1890 until 1926.
 Founded by Gottlieb Daimler (1834–1900) and Wilhelm Maybach (1846–1929), it was based first in Cannstatt (today Bad Cannstatt, a city district of Stuttgart).
 Daimler died in 1900, and their business moved in 1903 to Stuttgart-Untertürkheim after the original factory was destroyed by fire, and again to Berlin in 1922.
 Other factories were located in Marienfelde (near Berlin) and Sindelfingen (next to Stuttgart).

 The enterprise began to produce petrol engines but after the success of a small number of race cars built on contract by Wilhelm Maybach for Emil Jellinek, it began to produce the Mercedes model of 1902.
 After this automobile production expanded to become DMG's main product, and it built several models.

-Because of the post World War One German economic crisis, in 1926 DMG merged with Benz & Cie., becoming Daimler-Benz and adopting Mercedes-Benz as its automobile trademark.
+Because of the post World War I German economic crisis, in 1926 DMG merged with Benz & Cie., becoming Daimler-Benz and adopting Mercedes-Benz as its automobile trademark.
 A further merger occurred in 1998 with Chrysler Corporation to become DaimlerChrysler.
 The name was changed again to just Daimler AG in 2007 when Chrysler was sold.
 Most recently in 2022, the name was changed once more to the Mercedes-Benz Group.